juju/cheatsheet/README.md

 ## Useful LXC commands

-`lxc-ls --fancy` - show all the containers on your machine
+`sudo lxc-ls --fancy` - show all the containers on your machine

 # Odd plugins that exist and aren't really documented or packaged anywhere